I. Introduction and Purpose

 16. Disorderly conduct, lewd, indecent or obscene behavior, or public intoxication on University property, University premises or at University sponsored activities.

-17. Interfering with, obstructing, or disrupting normal University or University sponsored activities, including but not limited to studying, teaching, research, disciplinary proceedings, University administration, residence hall living, student activities or fire, police or emergency services.
+17. Interfering with, obstructing, or disrupting normal University or University sponsored activities, including but not limited to studying, teaching, research, conduct proceedings, University administration, residence hall living, student activities, or fire, police or emergency services.
+Verbally threatening, abusing or harassing University officials acting in the performance of their duties.

-18. Violating the terms of any disciplinary sanction imposed in accordance with the Code of Conduct.
+18. Violating the terms of any conduct sanction imposed in accordance with the Code of Conduct.

-19. Failure to appear and give testimony at University disciplinary proceedings, following proper notification.
+19. Failure to appear and give testimony at University conduct proceedings, following proper notification.

 20. Interfering with the freedom of expression of others on University premises or at University sponsored activities.